 This section introduces the design and implementation of the parallel dual simplex scheme, pami.
-It extends the suboptimization scheme of Rosander [18], incorporating (serial) algorithmic techniques and exploiting parallelism across multiple iterations.
+It extends the suboptimization scheme of Rosander [21], incorporating (serial) algorithmic techniques and exploiting parallelism across multiple iterations.

-The of pami was introduced by Hall and Huangfu [7], where it was referred to as ParISS.
+The concept of pami was introduced by Hall and Huangfu [9], where it was referred to as ParISS.
 This prototype implementation was based on the PF update and was relatively unsophisticated, both algorithmically and computationally.
-Subsequent revisions and refinements, incorporating the advanced algorithmic techniques outlined in Section 2 as well as FT updates and some novel features in this section, have yielded a very much more sophisticated and efficient implementation.
+Subsequent revisions and refinements, incorporating the advanced algorithmic techniques outlined in Sect.
+2 as well as FT updates and some novel features introduced in this section, have yielded a very much more sophisticated and efficient implementation.
+Specifically, our implementation of pami out-performs ParISS by almost an order of magnitude in serial and to achieve the speed-up demonstrated in Sect.
+5 has required new levels of task parallelism and parallel algorithmic control techniques described in Sects.
+3.2 and 3.3, in addition to the linear algebra techniques introduced by Huangfu and Hall in [16].

-Section 3.1 provides an overview of the parallelisation scheme of pami and Section 3.2 details the task parallel FTRAN operations in the major update stage and how to simplify it.
-A novel candidate quality control scheme for the minor optimality test is discussed in Section 3.3.
+Section 3.1 provides an overview of the parallelisation scheme of pami and Sect.
+3.2 details the task parallel FTRAN operations in the major update stage and how to simplify it.
+A novel candidate quality control scheme for the minor optimality test is discussed in Sect.
+3.3.